nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 2-July-2023

+Updated my Create-Markdown-TOC VSCode extension to version 0.2.1 with bug fixes and an enhancement (based on the bug fix).
+The Visual Studio Marketplace page has some metrics on downloads and page views that might be worth watching as I continue to develop the extension.
+The automatic update was seamless and I verified functionality on a few files locally.

+Takeaways:

+- Continue following the Test-Driven-Development (TDD) process, it worked well for this project to squash bugs and implement the feature more fully.
+- Ensure the package.json has the version listed in it, which allows `vsce publish` to package and publish the correct version to the marketplace.
+- Using the changelog file is a little tedious but it is a good way to track changes and to ensure the version number is updated.

 ## Thursday 29-June-2023

 Learned something about CSS, by accident, while looking at a fun project at [github.com/jdan/98.css](https://github.com/jdan/98.css):